Regularly meeting with existing customers is one of the best ways to grow and elevate your insurance agency.

-The point of the meeting is to make sure your client has the coverage they need and are educated about their policies.
+The point of the meeting is to make sure your client has the coverage understanding they need with their policies.

 If it so happens that their needs have changed and they need more coverage, let them make the decision.

-Actually tell your clients that you are not going to try to sell to them.
+Tell your clients that you will not try to sell to them.